johnnovak/gridmonger/sphinx-docs/source/basic-editing.rst

 oriented correctly.
 Should you need it, you can always change the floor orientation manually with the :kbd:`O` key.

-These two floor types are a bit special:
+These three floor types are a bit special:

 .. rst-class:: multiline

-- There are two *one-way doors types*: one for the north or east direction, and another for south or west.
-Press the :kbd:`O` key to switch between north-south or east-west orientation, then :kbd:`2`/:kbd:`Shift+2` to flip the arrow direction.
+- The *one-way doors* can be oriented towards any of the four cardinal directions.
+When you place a one-way door, it always points northwards.
+  You can then rotate it clockwise or anti-clockwise with :kbd:`O` and :kbd:`Shift+O`, respectively.

+- You can similarly rotate the *arrow floor type* which can represent conveyor belts or force-fields that push the party towards the indicated direction.

-- The *bridge type* has a small amount of "overhang" that extends into its two adjacent cells.
+- The *bridge floor type* has a small amount of "overhang" that extends into its two adjacent cells.
 You can draw long continuous bridges by placing multiple bridge cells next to each other.

 These floor types should take care of most of your dungeoneering needs.
 The goal was to keep it simple and not overcomplicate matters by allowing